-Equity: Decisions will reflect equality in prioritising and allocating resources improve their quality of life.

-Access: All people should have access to services, resources and opportunities to maintain and their lives.

-Participation: Everyone should have the opportunity to genuinely participate in decisions that affect people from diverse linguistic, cultural and religious backgrounds to participate in community life.
+Soc ial Justice Equity: Decisions will reflect equality in prioritising and allocating resources Access: All people should have access to services, resources and opportunities to maintain and improve their quality of life.
+Participation: Everyone should have the opportunity to genuinely participate in decisions that affect their lives.
+Rights: Equal rights should be established and promoted, with opportunities provided for people from diverse linguistic, cultural and religious backgrounds to participate in community life.